Ka1bOne/PowerInfo-4-Mac/README.md

 A basic software for Macbooks that tells you when your laptop gets unplugged or plugged in.

-# PowerInfo Legacy for older Macs is in development!
+# PowerInfo Legacy has been released!

 # PowerInfo for Windows is in development by @AbrdAbrd
 [See more information here](./windows.md)